saurabh1088/notes/react/NodeJS.md

 ## libuv

+JavaScript is synchronous, blocking, single threaded programming language.
+Node.js we defined above as asynchronous and non-blocking which is possible with the help of *libuv*

 ## Behind the scenes
 We have a client which makes a http call.
 The call eventually will be processed at a server hosted in a machine on a port.
 By default the port is 80.
 All requests